mrkkrp/markkarpov.com/megaparsec/writing-a-fast-parser.md

   chains of alternatives where every alternative can go deep into input before failing.

+* Do not keep your parsers polymorphic unless you really have a reason to do so.
+It's best to “fix” the types of parsers specifying concrete types, such as `type Parser = Parsec Void Text` for every top-level definition.
+  This way GHC will be able to optimize a lot better.

 * Inline generously (when it makes sense, of course).
 You may not believe your eyes when you see how much of a difference inlining can do, especially for short functions.
 This is especially true for parsers that